-Plan the route.
 If you haven’t thought about the streets and paths you will take, feel free to ask us for advice about managing the trade-off between the safest, flattest, and shortest routes to work.
-We suggest riding to your workplace on the weekend as a trial run.
+We suggest riding to your workplace or place of study on the weekend as a trial run.

-Plan the logistics.
-Once your bike commute becomes more regular, you will want to minimise the amount of gear you have to carry each day.
-Items like shoes, belts, and trousers can stay at work, or you can bring a whole week’s worth of work clothes to the office in one trip (perhaps on Sunday evening).
-Many people who ride to work like to have items like a hair dryer or straightener at their workplace as well.
+Once your bike or e-scooter commute becomes more regular, you will want to minimise the amount of gear you have to carry each day.
+Items like shoes, belts, trousers and toiletries can stay at work or your place of study.
+Alternatively, you can bring a whole week’s worth of clothes in one trip (perhaps on Sunday evening).
+Many people who ride to work or their place of study like to have items like a hair dryer or straightener at their workplace as well.
+Some even leave their breakfast supplies there.
+We can also recommend spare socks!

-If your office has an End of Trip facility, there may be a laundry service which operates in your area.
+If your office, school or university has an End of Trip facility, there may be a laundry service which operates in your area.

 Tips on how you can ride to work and emerge crease-free and presentable